 Fort Lauderdale distracted driving lawyers warn Broward County drivers that using handheld mobile communication devices to send text messages, email, or instant messaging while the vehicle is in motion is illegal in Florida.
 The use of handheld devices on the road is also causing an upturn of incapacitating injuries and deaths, so much so that Florida has established a Put it Down public awareness campaign.

 If an injury or death happens, the “texting ban” law allows authorities to use billing for wireless devices as well as the written or spoken testimony of authorities as admissible evidence in legal proceedings.
-Contact an accident attorney right away to begin your case for compensation.
+Contact a Fort Lauderdale car accident attorney right away to begin your case for compensation.

 In 2016, Broward County experienced 4,175 crashes involving distracted driving, resulting in 104 incapacitating injuries, and nine deaths, the Florida Department of Transportation reported.
 Nationwide, during 2015, distracted motorists caused 15 percent of all wrecks with injuries and 10 percent that resulted in deaths, according to the National Highway Traffic Safety Administration.
 Of all crashes reported to police, 14 percent involved distracted driving.
 The federal agency also reports that drivers between the ages of 20 and 29 are the biggest offenders.